Pressio/pressio/docs/pages/getstarted/build_and_install.md

 @endcode
 </li>

-<li> Use cmake to configure by passing to the comand line the target
+<li> Use cmake to configure by passing to the comand line the target list of cmake variables to define. <br/>
-list of cmake variables to define.
-For example, if we want to enable support in `pressio` for Trilinos and the debug prints, we would do:
+For example, suppose we want to enable support for Trilinos and the debug prints.
+We would do:
 @m_class{m-code-figure}

 @code{.bash}